isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/internships.md

 ![GovTech Internships Selection Process](/images/careers/post-application-process.png)

 Applications for our internship programme open from 1 February to 31 March 2024.
-If you are looking for growth, purpose, and fun, [apply as a GovTech intern](https://sggovterp.wd102.myworkdayjobs.com/PublicServiceCareers/job/Singapore/GovTech-2024-Internships_JR-10000026123){:target="_blank"} now.
+If you are looking for growth, purpose, and fun, apply as a GovTech intern now.

 For enquiries, please write to <AreYouIT@tech.gov.sg>